0800 2465119

 An equity release application should take around eight weeks until you receive your equity release funds.
 This depends on whether you have an existing mortgage to repay and if any changes to the title are required, which can increase the timescale to arrange.

-In July 2023 the lowest Equity Release rate is currently 6.03% (Monthly Equivalent Rate) fixed for life.
-The highest interest rate in the market is currently 8.64% (Monthly Equivalent Rate).
+The lowest Equity Release rate is currently 6.36% (Monthly Equivalent Rate) fixed for life.
+The highest interest rate in the market is currently 9.50% (Monthly Equivalent Rate).